 Working with the rural Diocese of Wau, we are training teachers.
 Teacher training is the fastest way of bringing better quality education to larger numbers of children and young people .

-We put young people who have completed secondary school, or who are in the latter stages of secondary education, through a three-year teacher-training programme.
+We put young people who have completed secondary school through a three-year teacher-training programme.
 Trainee teachers teach in the mornings, and train in the afternoons.
 Through the programme, we are already beginning to improve the quality of education.

 The teacher training programme also addresses another huge challenge – providing viable employment for young people.
 By giving an alternative to joining the militia, we hope to begin building peace for families and communities who have experienced so much suffering.